 New Orleans is a wonderful city to visit any time of the year.
-There are many ways on how you can explore the beautiful attractions located in this area.
+There are many ways how you can explore the beautiful attractions located in this area.
 Some tourists prefer to do it by walking from their hotels, riding taxis, or other modes of transportation.
-However, there are also those who prefer to get around town using a rental vehicle.
+However, some prefer to get around town using a rental vehicle.

 - The Right Car for Your Stay

 - What do you need to rent a car in New Orleans?